eejimenez/Arcteryx-Feed-Update/README.md

 }
 ```

-Sample
+Example

 ![run-categories-update](/images/run-categories-update.png)

 ### Update **filters** data in the metadata script:

-You must wait for confirmation from the operations team to run this transformation because they must perform a product synchronization and add an access token to this [coda table](https://coda.io/d/Arcteryx-Tokens_dAGZTy3PFp_/Arcteryx-Jacket-Footwear_suIg0MWh#_lu8TZy4Z).
+You must wait for confirmation from the operations team to run this transformation because they need to perform a product synchronization and add an access token to this [coda table](https://coda.io/d/Arcteryx-Tokens_dAGZTy3PFp_/Arcteryx-Jacket-Footwear_suIg0MWh#_lu8TZy4Z).

 You can update the metadata script file by running a transformation in the workflow pipeline with this payload